libu40/Recipe-Management/README.md

-1. Trigger **docker-compose up** to deploy the artifact for building the container along with the other resources mentioned in the compose file.
+1. Trigger **docker-compose up** to deploy the artifact for building the container along with the other resources mentioned in the composed file.

 **Please be patient as during this initial deployment will cause sometime to pull the images from the docker registry and build the image along with our artifact image for the creation of containers**

-#### **Post Deployment check** :
+#### **Post-Deployment check** :

-Once the deployment is success, We should be able to see the below listed containers/resources are created up and running.
+Once the deployment is a success, We should be able to see the below-listed containers/resources are created up and running.
 This can be checked by docker commands or via docker desktop dashboard.